serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/DataReaderExtensions/ToDateTime.md

 # DataReaderExtensions.ToDateTime method
 **namespace:** *[Serenity.Data](../../README.md#serenity.data-namespace)*   **assembly**: *[Serenity.Net.Services](../../README.md)*

-Reads and converts value at field index to DateTime.
-Returns DbNull as Null.DateTime.
+Reads and converts the value at the field index to DateTime.
+Returns `null` if the value is DBNull.

 ```csharp
 public static DateTime?
 ToDateTime(this IDataReader reader, int index)